 Female mites lay around five to seven eggs over the course of three to four days.
 Male mites usually reach maturing within eleven to twelve days while female mites generally take around fourteen to fifteen days to reach full maturity.
 The mites mate within the same trachea in which they have hatched and matured.

-Female mites typically leave the trachea to find new bee hosts at nighttime when the older bees are in closer contact with young bees.
+The female mites typically leave the trachea to find new bee hosts at night time when the older bees are in closer contact with young bees.
 Upon leaving the trachea of the bee through its spiracle, the female acarine mite will attach itself to the tip of its host’s hair.
 Once the host brushes against another bee, the mite will transfer to the hair of the passing bee and enter its thorax through a spiracle.

 Acarine mite infestation depends on close contact between foraging worker bees and young bees, which explains why female mites tend to leave their host to find a new one at night.
 It also explains why acarine mite infestation increases during periods of poor weather when worker bees are unable to leave the hive.